bfontaine/lein-fore-prob/README.md

 lein fore-prob [open] <problem id> [<problem id> ...]
 ```

 You can use multiple problem ids at the same time.
-Use the `open` subcommand
+Use the `open` subcommand to
-(as of version 0.1.2-SNAPSHOT) to open these problems in a browser instead of
-adding it to the current project.
+open these problems in a browser instead of adding it to the current project.

 ## What’s added